Local Device Support

 Run the executor in local device mode:

-# Start with default settings
+# Start with settings from environment variables or ~/.wegent-executor/device-config.json

-# Or with environment variables
+# Or temporarily override the connection settings with environment variables

-export WEGENT_TOKEN=your_jwt_token
+export WEGENT_AUTH_TOKEN=your_jwt_token

 export WEGENT_BACKEND_URL=https://your-wegent-instance.com

-wegent-executor --mode local
+wegent-executor

 Getting JWT Tokenβ